+If you’ve been in the gluten-free community long enough, chances are you’ve heard of gluten and dairy digestive enzymes, sometimes known as glutenases or gluten pills.
+These supplements have been designed to help minimize inadvertent exposure to gluten or dairy. gluten.
+Optimal digestion is dependent upon effective digestive enzymes, and those with celiac disease and gluten sensitivity are at greater risk for enzyme deficits.
 DG Protect is a uniquely designed digestive enzyme targeted to help maintain healthy gluten and dairy digestion.
-DG Protect includes both endopeptidase and exopeptidase activity chosen for their ability to hydrolyze gluten proteins, as well as a unique mixture of protease enzymes and lactase to assist the digestion of multiple constituents of dairy products.
+DG Protect includes both endopeptidase and exopeptidase activity, chosen for their ability to hydrolyze gluten proteins, as well as a unique mixture of protease enzymes and lactase to assist the digestion of multiple constituents of dairy products.

-- Relieves Bloating or Gas due to Gluten and Dairy Consumption
+- DG protect Relieves Bloating or Gas due to Gluten and Dairy Consumption

-Food sensitivities are on the rise.
-They are often linked to gluten and dairy.
+Food sensitivities are on the rise and two of the most common sensitivities include gluten and dairy.
 Gluten consists of several different proteins found in wheat, barley, rye, and other grains.
 The two most prominent proteins found in gluten are gliadin and glutenin, which are difficult to digest due to their proline-rich peptides.
 Undigested gluten proteins may prompt the body’s immune system to attack its own tissues, resulting in varying levels of gluten sensitivity.

 Lactose is a carbohydrate found in dairy products.
 Lactase (also known as beta-galactosidase) is an enzyme required to break lactose down into simple sugars, which allows the body to easily digest and absorb them.